Regulatory intersection with other functions

 The second conceivable conflict arises from the fact that ARPANSA is effectively required to regulate itself because it owns equipment that must be licensed or regulated under the ARPANS Act.

-To manage this conflict, ARPANSA has adopted a practice of, as necessary, securing external oversight of its self-regulation, e.g. by inviting an inspector from another jurisdiction to provide oversight of ARPANSA’s self-inspections.
+To manage this conflict, ARPANSA has adopted a practice of, as necessary, securing external oversight of its self-regulation, e.g. by inviting an inspector from another jurisdiction to provide oversight of ARPANSA’s self-inspections and self-licensing decisions.